Edgar-Argueta/Elk-Config-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

+- What aspect of security do load balancers protect?

 Load balancing ensures that the application will be highly protected from DDOS attacks, in addition to restricting unwanted connections to the network.
+This is done by evenly distrubing network traffice to prevent a server or resource from being overloaded.
+The Web Application Firewall of the load balancer protects the environment from attackers by creating rules and a daily rule can be created in order to stay updated on the latests threats.

-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+- What is the advantage of a jump box?

+Before explaining the advantage of having a jump box, I'll give a quick summary of what a jump box is.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log data and system metrics and statistic.
 - _TODO: What does Filebeat watch for?_